It was somewhere around March-April 2009 when I decided to quit my daily job to become a professional blogger.

 - Email marketing

-- What will be your income source?
+- What will your sources of income be?

 - Are you ready to learn something new?

-Tip: Never put all your eggs into one basket and this is very true with Pro-Blogging.
-If your income source is from just one blog, you need to extend your empire to make sure in future a Google algo change, a server collapse or any kind of blunders may not end up your career or keep you out of money for months.
-Typically, a good blog can start making good income within 4-5 months.
+Tip: They say we should “never put all our eggs in one basket”, and this is certainly true of professional blogging.
+If your income source is from just one blog, you need to expand your empire to ensure that in the future some Google algo change, or a server collapse or any other kind of unexpected issue will not end your career and find you without a source of income for months.